ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 ### Login UI & Login Service

 Follow the same procedure we used for implementing the Registration UI and connecting it with the Backend API.

+### Events UI & Service

+Begin by generating a new service for the events and we call it event: `ng g s event`.
+Then create a service to fetch the regular and special events and subscribe to the observables in the respective components.